Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining

 \subsection{Reward Learning}

 We note that, when a user provides feedback on a prototype, it is not the training image or the model prediction that the user is providing feedback on, but the prototype's resulting interpretation: the activation patterns.
-Our task is therefore different from RLHF applied to language modeling or RL tasks (\cite{ouyang2022training}, \cite{christiano2017deep}), where human feedback is provided on the model output or resulting state.
-We therefore collect a rating dataset $\mathcal{D} = \{(x_i, y_i, h_{i,j}, r_{i,j})\}_{i=1,j=1}^{n,m}$, where $x_i,y_i$ are the training image and label, and $h_{i,j},r_{i,j}$ are prototype $p_j$'s activation patterns and user-provided activation patterns for image $x_i$.
+Our task is therefore different from RLHF applied to language modeling or RL tasks \citep{ouyang2022training, christiano2017deep}, where human feedback is provided on the model output or resulting state.
+We therefore collect a rating dataset $\mathcal{D} = \{(x_i, y_i, h_{i,j}, r_{i,j})\}_{i=1,j=1}^{n,m}$, where $x_i,y_i$ are the training image and label, and $h_{i,j},r_{i,j}$ are prototype $p_j$'s activation patterns and user-provided ratings for image $x_i$.
 We note that collecting preferences for this entire dataset is prohibitive and unnecessary, so we only collect a subset.

 Given the dataset $\mathcal{D}$, we generate the induced comparison dataset, whereby each entry in $\mathcal{D}$ is paired with one another.
-Given $i\neq i'$ and/or $j\neq j'$, we populate a new paired dataset, $\mathcal{D}_{paired}$, which consists of the entries of $\mathcal{D}$ indexed by $i,j,i',j'$, and a comparison $c$, which takes values $-1, 0, 1$.
+Given $i\neq i'$ and/or $j\neq j'$, we populate a new paired dataset, $\mathcal{D}_{paired}$, which consists of the entries of $\mathcal{D}$ indexed by $i,j,i',j'$, and a comparison $c$, which takes values $-1, 1$.
 If the left-hand sample is greater, and therefore considered higher-quality, $r_{i,j} > r_{i',j'}$, then $c = -1$.
 If the right-hand sample is greater $r_{i,j} < r_{i',j'}$, then $c = 1$.
-We note that, during learning, we exclude entries with $c=0$ to increase the contrast between pairs.
-This synthetic construction allows us to model the reward function, $r(x_i, h_{i,j})$, via the Bradley-Terry Model for pairwise preferences \cite{bradley1952rank}.
-We train this model with the same loss function as in \citet{christiano2017deep}, a cross-entropy loss over the probabilities of ranking one pair over the other.
-This synthetic construction combinatorially increases the amount of preference data, allowing us to train a high-quality reward model on relatively small amounts of quality human feedback data.
+This synthetic construction allows us to model the reward function, $r(x_i, h_{i,j})$ via the Bradley-Terry Model \citep{bradley1952rank}, which has demonstrated success in learning pairwise user preferences \citep{christiano2017deep}.
+We train this model with the same loss function as in \citet{christiano2017deep}, a cross-entropy loss over the probabilities of ranking one pair over the other (See Appendix \ref{tab:pairwise-loss} for details).
+This synthetic construction combinatorially increases the amount of preference data, allowing us to train a high-quality reward model on relatively small amounts of human feedback data.